ansys/pydpf-core/doc/source/getting_started/licensing.rst

 This section details what the user should expect in terms of limitations or license usage when running PyDPF scripts.
-As explained in "", DPF follows a client-server architecture, which means that the PyDPF client library must interact with a DPF server.
+DPF follows a client-server architecture, which means that the PyDPF client library must interact with a DPF server.
 It thus either starts a DPF server via a local installation of DPF, or it connects to an already running local or remote DPF server.